-Craft brewers in these parts put out plenty of good t-shirts: wineries, not so much.
-The exception is Bonny Doon Vineyards, which has put out plenty of truly cool tees.
+Craft brewers in these parts put out plenty of good t-shirts: wineries, not so many.
+The exception has been Bonny Doon Vineyards.
+It has put out plenty of truly cool tees for its wines.
 Like this one

 Even though the business isn’t mainly in Boony Doon anymore — more like Santa Cruz’ West Side, along with half a dozen other wineries and a couple of brewpubs.

 Boony Doon Vineyards belonged to a special kind of person.
 The wife and I used to see him every morning at the same West Side coffee house.
 The rearmost table pretty much belonged to this middle-aged guy in a tee-shirt: long, flyaway hair, Harry Potter glasses, and a slightly frazzled expression.
 The t-shirt usually had a message printed on it — likely in French.

 You’d have judged him a middle-aged hippie: except for the big leather dispatch bag stuffed with documents and an ever-present Macbook.
 He’d shuffle paper and read email, then drive off in a 40-year-old Citroen station wagon, the kind that looks ready for space launch.

 He had two of them, one red and one white.
 The red one had a vanity plate that read “Le Cigar,” or close.

 Eventually we found out that he was Randall Grahm, rebel and dreamer of the world of winemaking and viticulture, and proprietor Bonny Doon Vineyard for decades.
 He’s reinvented his business and methods several times over the years: sometimes radically, always subversively.